 As Tax Day approaches, I want to reflect on the effects last year's tax code overhaul is having on small business priorities, spending, and optimism.
-Importantly, this is not a discussion of the law's long-term economic effects, but rather the reactions of people who are going to be impacted by the law.
+This is not a discussion of the law's economic effects but rather the beliefs of people impacted by the law.

-Leading up to 2018, for more than a decade a majority of American small business owners had felt that taxes and regulations were among the major obstacles to their success, as evidenced by surveys conducted periodically by the NFIB Research Foundation, which has collected data on businesses since the 1970s.
+Leading up to 2018, a majority of American small business owners had felt that taxes and regulations were the major obstacles to their success, as evidenced by surveys conducted by the NFIB Research Foundation, which has collected data on businesses since the 1970s, and other respected organizations.